logc/hello-scala/src/docs/_docs/index.md

 This documentation is generated purely with features from the [built-in Scaladoc](https://docs.scala-lang.org/scala3/guides/scaladoc/index.html), without any external dependencies.
 The Scala version has to be 3, though.
-It does not work with the Scaladoc shuipped with 2.
+It does not work with the Scaladoc shipped with 2.

 The contents of README are added to the static documentation's index page [by setting a